-This statute requires TCEQ to make every effort to provide notice, via first class mail, to each owner of a private drinking water well that may be affected by contamination once TCEQ receives notice from another agency or independently documents a case of groundwater contamination.
-The notice must be provided within 30 days of TCEQ's determination or receipt of information from another agency.
-Additionally, notice must also be provided to any applicable Groundwater Conservation District (GCD).
+This statute requires TCEQ make every effort to provide notice, via first class mail, to each owner of a private drinking water well that may be affected by contamination once TCEQ receives notice of groundwater contamination from another agency or independently documents a case of groundwater contamination.
+The notice must be provided within 30 days of TCEQ confirming groundwater contamination under this statute.
+Additionally, notice must also be provided to any applicable groundwater conservation district (GCD).

-The TGPC recognizes the importance of this statute in protecting Texas citizens; however, more flexibility on the notification process would be helpful to expedite the process and better fulfill the spirit of the law.
+TGPC recognizes the importance of this statute in protecting Texas citizens; however, more flexibility on the notification process would be helpful to expedite the process and better fulfill the spirit of the law.
 There is no comprehensive list of private water well owners in the state, and TCEQ staff must go to significant lengths to find mailing addresses for them.
-In the case of rental properties with private wells, some of which are owned by large out-of-state corporations, notifying the owner may not mean notifying the persons using the water.
+In the case of rental properties with private wells, some of which are owned by large, out-of-state corporations, notifying the owner may not mean notifying the persons using the water.
 Other direct means such as a door hangtag or personal delivery methods are effective ways of notifying private water well owners.

-The Legislative Budget Board (LBB) Staff Report 4830, Improve State and Public Groundwater Quality Information, April 2019 (2019 LBB Staff Report) suggested amending this statute 'to remove the requirement that notification of potential contamination must be sent to well owners via postal mail.
-Other direct means such as email, a doorknob hanger, or other delivery methods may be more effective and www.lbb.texas.gov/Documents/Publications/Staff\Report/2019/4753\Groundwater\Quality\Info.pdf expeditious ways of notifying private water well owners.'
+The Legislative Budget Board (LBB) Staff Report 4830, Improve State and Public Groundwater Quality Information, April 2019 (2019 LBB Staff Report)5 suggested amending this statute 'to remove the requirement that notification of potential contamination must be sent to well owners via postal mail.
+Other direct means such as email, a door hangtag, or other delivery methods may be more effective and expeditious ways of notifying private water well owners.'
 The report noted that no significant fiscal impact is anticipated because of this statutory change.

-The TGPC recommends that the statute be amended as follows:
+TGPC recommends that the statute be amended as follows: